ha3an/ha3an.github.io/_pages/about.md

 <div style="display: flex; align-items: center;">
     <div style="flex: 1; padding-right: 20px;">
         We have proposed two novel training criteria to address the permutation ambiguity problem for multi-channel talker-independent speaker separation.
-Different from widelyused PIT, the new criteria organize DNN outputs on the basis of speaker azimuths and distances relative to a microphone array. [[Read More](http://web.cse.ohio-state.edu/~wang.77/papers/TTW.taslp22.pdf)]
+Different from widelyused PIT, the new criteria organize DNN outputs on the basis of speaker azimuths and distances relative to a microphone array.
+      <a href="http://web.cse.ohio-state.edu/~wang.77/papers/TTW.taslp22.pdf">Read More</a>

     </div>
     <div>